gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-11/index.md

 - You can now configure a custom assume role policy for the IAM role in the `lambda` module using the new `assume_role_policy` input variable.
-This is useful in a few special cases when the default assume role policy won't work, such as using Lambda functions to rotate secrets in AWS Secrets Manager.
+This is useful in a few special cases when the default assume role policy won&apos;t work, such as using Lambda functions to rotate secrets in AWS Secrets Manager.